 Right heart failure is a clinical syndrome caused by multiple causes.
 It is a formidable clinical challenge in both ED and Intensive care units.
 Uniquely, therapy that influences the left ventricle favorably may not impact the dysfunctional right ventricle and vice versa.

 The right ventricle (RV) is anatomically composed of 3 distinct portions; inlet, apical myocardium, and outlet.

 - The first portion is the inlet, which includes the tricuspid valve,chordae tendineae, and papillary muscles.

 - The second portion is the apical myocardium which is prominently trabeculated

-- The third is outlet region (infundibulum or conus) including pulmonary valve (figure1)2,3.
+- The third is the outlet region (infundibulum or conus) including the pulmonary valve (figure 1)2,3.

 Morphological features of the right ventricle that allow differentiation between the right and left ventricle are: 4

 - Separate inflow and outflow tract in the right heart, such that the tricuspid valve is not in continuity with the pulmonary valve, as opposed to the aortomitral continuity seen on the left side (figure 2 below).5